ippolyte/ocean-das-training/README.md

 Processing workflow developed by Ippolyte, including specific functions adapted from the **ROSES (Remote Online Sessions for Emerging Seismologists)** (Eileen Martin) for handling GeoLab .hdf5 data.

 ## 🙏 Acknowledgments:

+This development was supported by the European Commission under the Horizon Europe programme, through the project SUBMERSE (https://submerse.eu/) (Grant Agreement No. 101095055), funded within the HORIZON-INFRA-2022-TECH-01 call.

 GeoLab is an initiative aimed at the research community with the participation of Fundação para a Ciência e Tec30 nologia (FCT), Fundação para a Computação Científica Nacional (FCCN), Agência Regional para o Desenvolvimento (Credits: Loureiro et al. 2026)

 ![Wave Energy Resource Figure](OceanWavesFigure3_1.jpg)